emhum/emhum/README.md

 ### Hi there 👋

+- :point_right:	Java、Python、JavaScript
-- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning Golang...
-- :point_right:	Java Python JavaScript
-- :point_right: Golang进行中...

 <!--
 **emhum/emhum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.